 Democracy has also failed the Khoisan

-In spite of the widely accepted belief that they were among the country’s first people, the Khoisan are still among the most neglected and forgotten.
+In spite of the widely accepted belief that these were among the country’s first people, they are still among the most neglected and forgotten.
 Though many thought the advent of democracy in South Africa would result in better recognition of the Khoisan, many leaders from the group claim this has not been the case.

 Democratic South Africa’s Land Restitution Act, which aimed to help communities reclaim lost land, has a cut off date of 1913 – many years after European settlers first took land from the Khoisan communities.